Underwood Center for Global Education

 The Underwood International Symposium

 The first annual Underwood International Symposium was held in Korea in March 2008 and has continued each Spring.
 The symposium is co-sponsored by Saemoonan Church, the first church established by Dr. Underwood.
 Yonsei University and Presbyterian Theological College and Seminary also supported the conference.
-The keynote speakers for the Symposium have been President Richard Mouw of Fuller Theological Seminary (2008), Dr. Thomas Long of Emory University (2009).
-The speaker for 2010 will be Dr. Susan Hardman Moore of University of Edinburgh, Dr. Ron Snider of Palmer Seminary (2011) and Dr. Wesley Granberg Michealson, author (2012).
-The keynote speaker for 2013 will be Dr. Diana Butler Bass.
+The keynote speakers for the Symposium have been President Richard Mouw of Fuller Theological Seminary (2008), Dr. Thomas Long of Emory University (2009), Dr. Susan Hardman Moore of University of Edinburgh (2010), Dr. Ron Snider of Palmer Seminary (2011), Dr. Wesley Granberg Michealson, author (2012), and Dr. Diana Butler Bass (2013).

 The Underwood Chair in Global Christianity

 Endowed chairs are critical to sustained excellence at New Brunswick Theological Semianry.
 We are raising $1.5 million to establish the Horace G. Underwood Chair in Global Christianity.
 To date, the Seminary has raised approximately one million dollars in gifts and pledges toward endowing the Underwood Chair.
 The Underwood Professor of Global Christianity will teach the Seminary’s courses in world mission history and the theological study ofthe missionary mandate of the Christian church in the 21st century, as well as coordinate and expand the Seminary’s relationships with schools, churches, and programs around the world.